-- After an applicant's proposal is selected for award, the applicant will receive a letter from the Office of Insular Affairs. - The Office of Insular Affairs anticipates that the grant recipients and projects will be chosen during the summer.
+- After an applicant's proposal is selected for award, the applicant will receive a letter from OIA. - The Office of Insular Affairs anticipates that the grant recipients and projects selection will extend into fiscal year 2026.

 Administration and National Policy Requirements